Cloud-Native-Asturias/Sustainable-STEAM-driven-Development-of-Regions-Manifesto/README.md

 We, as implementers, follow these principles:

-1. The highest priority is to make the represented region visible on the international STEM landscapes.
+1. The highest priority is to make the represented region visible on the international STEAM landscapes.
 1. All initiatives are driven by transparency, honesty, and respect people.
-1. Promote the sustainable development, within the region we represent, through STEM.
+1. Promote the sustainable development, within the region we represent, through STEAM.
 1. Define a clear range of alignment options which must be followed by the participants.
 1. The promoted initiatives are meant to have the highest impact possible.
 1. Exchange among people and cultures must be encouraged.